CumulusNetworks/docs/content/cumulus-linux-519/System-Configuration/System-Power-and-Switch-Reboot.md

 Cumulus Linux provides these reboot modes:
 - **immediate** reboots the switch immediately without notifying any running processes.
 Use this mode to reboot as quickly as possible, skipping graceful shutdown to avoid delays or to avoid the switch from hanging.
 - **halt** shuts down the operating system and halts the CPU.
 The switch hardware may remain powered.
+- **power-off** shuts down the operating system and powers off the switch completely.
+Unlike halt, power-off does not leave the switch hardware powered.
+The switch stays powered off until you power cycle it externally.
+See {{<link url="#power-off" text="Power Off">}}.
 - **power-cycle** lets you power cycle the switch to recover from certain conditions, such as a thermal ASIC shutdown due to high temperatures.
 - **cold** restarts the system and resets all the hardware devices on the switch (including the switching ASIC).
 This is the default restart mode on the switch.
 - **fast** restarts the system more efficiently with minimal impact to traffic by reloading the kernel and software stack without a hard reset of the hardware.
 During a fast restart, the system decouples from the network to the extent possible using existing protocol extensions before recovering to the operational mode of the system.
 The switch restarts the kernel and software stack without touching the forwarding entries or the switching ASIC; therefore, the data plane is not affected as the software stack restarts.
 Traffic outage is much lower in this mode as there is a momentary interruption after reboot, while the system reinitializes.